sul-dlss/cybersource-rest-ruby/README.md

-# Ruby Sample Code for the Cybersource Rest client API
+# Ruby Sample Code for the CyberSource SDK

 This repository contains working code samples which demonstrate Ruby integration with the cybersource-rest-client-ruby and cybersource-rest-auth-ruby